 Tomás Terry Adán

 Tomás Terry Adán (1808-1886) was a Spaniard of Irish descent born in Caracas, Venezuela to Spaniard immigrant from Cádiz José Terry and Caracas native Tomasa Adán.
 In 1830 he emigrated to then Fernandina de Jagua, city founded in 1819 and later known as Cienfuegos, known in Cuba as “Pearl of the South”.
 In 1837 he married Teresa Dorticós Gómez de Leys, daughter of Andrés Dorticós y Cassón the wealthy Governor of the province of Cienfuegos from which marriage ten children were born.
-Tomás’ first job was at a store owned by Spanish immigrant from San Sebastián, Basque Country Martin Irady who was a friend of his father José Terry whom he had met when both lived in Curaçao.
+Tomás’ first job was at a store owned by Martin Irady, a Spanish immigrant from San Sebastián, Basque Country who was a friend of his father José Terry whom he had met when both lived in Curaçao.

 Wanting to prosper, which he could not do while on the employ of Irady, he bought a couple of mules and started transporting goods from the port to different nearby towns and from these towns he brought back to the city goods he would sell.
 This activity allowed him to save money which he started lending to farmers, relationships that led him to the slave trade.
 He would purchased slaves who had become too ill to work, saw to their recovery and renewed marketability and then sold them back into slavery at a profit.
 By 1845 his business included a cooperage, wholesale warehouses in the port area, import and export of wood and agricultural products plus the sale of sugar in New York[1] acquired from crop financing activities.